deeksha-4/LS-Neural-Networks-NLP/Week1/Week1-README.md

 1) https://www.w3schools.com/python/numpy/default.asp (Recommended)
 2) https://www.youtube.com/watch?v=QUT1VHiLmmI&pp=ygUObnVtcHkgdHV0b3JpYWw%3D (Video tutorial)

-Once you're confident with the theory, attempt the NumPy assignment by completing the tasks assigned in the Colab notebook (NumPy_Assignment.ipynb) in the Week1 folder.
+Once you're confident with the theory, attempt the NumPy assignment by completing the tasks assigned in the Colab notebook (Week1/NumPy_Assignment.ipynb) in the Week1 folder.
 Save a copy of the notebook to your Google Drive to make changes to it.

 NEURAL NETWORKS: